Kostroma Oblast

 Kostroma Oblast (Костромска́я о́бласть) is a federal subject of Russia (an oblast).
 Its administrative center is the city of Kostroma and its population as of the 2021 Census is 580,976.
-It was formed in 1944 on the territory detached from neighboring Yaroslavl Oblast.
+It was formed on August 13, 1944 on the territory detached from neighboring Yaroslavl Oblast.

 Textile industries have been developed there since the early 18th century.
 Its major historic towns include Kostroma, Sharya, Nerekhta, Galich, Soligalich, and Makaryev.

 History

 From c.
 300 CE the current area of Kostroma, with the exception of the area east of the Unzha River, was part of the Finno-Ugric peoples' lands, such as the Merya people and their loose tribal confederation.
 During the Neolithic era, comb-ceramics replaced prafinno-Ugric Volosovo.
 At the turn of 3rd and 2nd millennia BCE, the Fatyanovo culture arrived in the area, later to be assimilated into the tribes of the Late Bronze Age (the Abashevo culture and the Pozdnyakovskaya culture).
 The Finno-Ugric component as a result of migration and assimilation and grew even stronger since the culture of the early Iron Age.
 The people who developed the art of smelting of bog ore are already clearly Finno-Ugric in character.
 As a result of the mixing of the Finno-Ugric and pyanoborskoy Anan'ino local cultures with the Finno-Ugric Dyakovo culture came the Mari people, which began to take shape in Kostroma.
 Historically, the Kostroma region is a territory of Mari residence.
 In the currently existing settlements and the Old-Kazhirovo Shangskoe where the capitals of the Mari principalities of Yaksha and Sanga.
 Possession of these kingdoms in the north to reach the Great in earlier times.
 The village area was Odoevskoye SHARINSKY Mari fortress Bulaksy.

 There were at least 109 Merya settlements located in the area of which the most important below mentioned trading centers and important hill fortresses were later recorded by the Russians as the Russians founded towns in the late 9th to 12th centuries.

 With the death in 1277 of Basil Yaroslavovych, who had no children and left no heirs, the land principality as unclaimed moved into the Vladimir principality.
-Then, the Grand Duke Vladimir Alexandrovich Dmitry lost ground Kostroma principality to his brother Andrei Alexandrovich Gorodetsky, who in turn gave this inheritance to his nephew, the son of Dmitry Ivan Dmitrievich, but shortly after Ivan D. to possess Pereiaslavl-Zaleski and Kostroma principality newly departed Andrei Alexandrovich and then in 1299, he gave the land to his son Boris.
+Then, the Grand Duke Vladimir Alexandrovich Dmitry lost Kostroma principality to his brother Andrei Alexandrovich Gorodetsky, who in turn gave this inheritance to his nephew, the son of Dmitry Ivan Dmitrievich, but shortly after Ivan D. to possess Pereiaslavl-Zaleski and Kostroma principality newly departed Andrei Alexandrovich and then in 1299, he gave the land to his son Boris.
 After the latter's death in 1303, the prince of Kostroma in 1304 was the son of Daniel of Moscow, Boris Daniilovich.
 At this relative independence of the Principality of Kostroma ended and later it became part of the lands of the princely House of Moscow.